Specialised Services For:

 - Loss of relationship with family and friends

-Think Psychological Services can help evaluate if you are suffering from gambling addiction and can implement gambling counselling and treatment plans to help you overcome this problem.
+Think Psychological Services can help evaluate if you are suffering from gambling addiction and can implement gambling counselling and therapy plans to help you overcome this problem.

-Like any addiction, compulsive gambling will get worse over time if not treated.
+Like any addiction, compulsive gambling will get worse over time if not addressed.